 - Toe: Pain, swelling, discoloration, and bruising.
 You should be able to walk, but not comfortably.

-- Medication to control pain.
+- Medication is prescribed to control the pain.

 - Traction is the application of a force to stretch certain parts of the body in a specific direction.
-Traction consists of pulleys, strings, weights and a metal frame attached over or on the bed.
+Traction consists of pulleys, strings, weights, and a metal frame attached over or on the bed.
 The purpose of traction is to stretch the muscles and tendons around the broken bone to allow the bone ends to align and heal.

 - Surgery may be required to put certain types of broken bones back into place.
-Occasionally, internal fixation (metal rods or pins located inside the bone) or external fixation devices (metal rods or pins located outside of the body) are used to hold the bone fragments in place to allow alignment and healing.
+Occasionally, internal fixation (metal rods or pins located inside the bone) or external fixation devices (metal rods or pins located outside of the body) hold the bone fragments in place to allow alignment and healing.

 In addition to fractures, the orthopedic trauma specialists at Baptist Health have unique expertise and training to treat other injuries.
 Our comprehensive orthopedic trauma capabilities include: